Immigration to India

 - A passport with validity for one year

 - Passport-size photographs, the background of which should be white

 - Documentary proof of your employment in the company or NGO where you will work in India

 - Documentary proof of your professional expertise and educational qualification

 - Registration documents of the Company where the employee will be working

 To get the detailed information on Work Permit, Employment & Business Visa and how to apply for, please visit: www.mha.gov.in

 Education is cheaper in India as compared with other developing countries.
-According to the constitution of India education is free for all children in the age group of 6 o 14 years of age.
-There are many government and government aided schools in almost every town which comes under the local municipal who runs these schools which are either free or charges very nominal fees.
+According to the constitution of India education is free for all children in the age group of 6 to 14 years of age.
+There are many government and government-aided schools in almost every town that come under the local municipal runs these schools are either free or charge very nominal fees.
 However, the quality of education is better in private schools with qualified teachers.
-In some states there are private schools who have special seats for economically poor children and they are provided free education.
-The caste system in India still prevails, which helps provides free education to special category (backward class students).
-The education offered in India especially university degrees is recognized world over that means job opportunities internationally are opened for students graduated in India.
-International students also like to learn about India’s rich culture, varied cuisine and the languages of India.
-Many Indians migrate to other counties for work and desire that their children also work abroad so they educated them in international schools.
-There are many international non-resident and resident schools in India who provide education of international standards (world-class).
+In some states, there are private schools that have special seats for economically poor children and they are provided free education.
+The caste system in India still prevails, which helps provide free education to special categories (backward-class students).
+The education offered in India, especially university degrees is recognized the world over which means job opportunities internationally are opened for students who graduated in India.
+International students also like to learn about India’s rich culture, varied cuisine, and the languages of India.
+Many Indians migrate to other countries for work and desire that their children also work abroad so they educate them in international schools.
+There are many international non-resident and resident schools in India that provide education of international standards (world-class).
 Children of expats working in India prefer to enroll their children in these schools.
-Few popular international schools in India are:
+A few popular international schools in India are: